 Part of her heritage is Welsh, and since her parents have passed away, I wanted to do something special for her and create our own holiday traditions.
 I would make Welsh Cookies, they would be scrumptious, and we’d create this fun cookie tradition year after year.

 Ah, the best laid plans of mice and wanna-be cookie makers.
 There are SO many variations of the Welsh cookie recipe online and in cookbooks, that I ended up tossing out more cookies than I care to reveal.
 I am also not the most skilled person in the kitchen, so it was as if the heavens themselves parted clouds and shared this recipe with me.
 A friend of a friend has a mom who…. blah blah blah….and the recipe came my way.

 This, my friends, is THE recipe you want to make when attempting Welsh cookies.
 They are a griddle cake sort of “cookie” and will never see the inside of an oven.
 You make the dough, refrigerate it overnight, and then griddle the dough into these small circles the following day.
 DO NOT FEED THESE COOKIES TO DOGS: THEY CONTAIN RAISINS.
 RAISINS ARE TOXIC TO DOGS.

 This cookie is not dog-friendly, as it contains raisins and other ingredients that dogs should not consume (sugar, butter).
-We never forget the canine family members you all share your lives with, so our very own Zoe, the Domestic Dogdess, put on her cooking cap and developed a recipe for Welsh Cookies for dogs.
+We never forget the canine family members you all share your lives with, so we are also sharing a recipe for Welsh Cookies for dogs.